otp.run#

 Structure (type) of the result.
 Supported values are:

-• df (default) - the result is returned as pandas.DataFrame or dict[symbol: pandas.Dataframe] in case of using multiple symbols or first stage query.
+• df (default) - the result is returned as pandas.DataFrame object or dictionary of symbol names and pandas.DataFrame objects in case of using multiple symbols or first stage query.

 • map - the result is returned as SymbolNumpyResultMap.